mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 (unless the `ColumnMappings` collection is empty, in which case all columns will be mapped one-to-one).

-Columns containing binary data must be mapped using an expression that uses the `UNHEX` function.
+MySqlConnector will transmit all binary data as hex, so any expression that operates on it must decode it with the `UNHEX` function first.
+(This will be performed automatically if no `Expression` is specified, but will be necessary to specify manually for more complex expressions.)

 ### Examples